mohammad-sayed-ahmad/School/Physics_P1_T1_G11/full_book.md

 ## 1.4 Change in temperature using Kinetic Theory

 When you studied the Kinetic Molecular Theory of Matter, you learned that the molecules of any object undergo random motion, such that each particle possesses some kinetic energy, even at very low temperatures.
-The average kinetic energy E of the molecules of an object is directly proportional to the absolute temperature T of the object, that is $E = kT$.
+The average kinetic energy E of the molecules of an object is directly proportional to the absolute temperature T of the object, that is $\overline{E} = kT$.

 This is the fundamental relation we sought between the temperature as a macroscopic quantity and the microscopic properties of matter.
-Thus, normally, if energy is added to an object such that the average kinetic energy of its molecules increases, its temperature increases.
+Thus, normally, **if energy is added to an object such that the average kinetic energy of its molecules increases, its temperature increases.**

----

 ```
 Activity